Barshi

-Barshi is a Town With A Municipal Council And Its located in The Barshi Taluka of Solapur district of The State Of Maharashtra The Town Is Very Populated But Development Is Limited, The Town Is Closer to The Borders of Solapur And Dharashiv.
+Barshi is a town located in the Barshi Taluka of Solapur district of the state Of Maharashtra.
+The town has a Municipal Council.

 Barshi is one of the largest city in Solapur District.
 It is a hub for business, industry, and tourism, with a high number of lentil industries in particular.
 It is known for powerloom and handloom industries.

 Barshi is forthcoming as medical, educational and agricultural market center for rural masses from the nearby Marathwada region.

 Demographics

 As of 2017 projected India census, Barshi has a population of 300000.
 Males constitute 51% of the population and females 49%.

 Barshi has an average literacy rate of 87%, higher than the national average of 77.7%; with 56% of the males and 44% of females literate.
 12% of the population is under 6 years of age.
 It had, as per the Census of 1971, a total population of 62,374.

 Municipality

 The municipality was established at Barshi in 1865.
 It covers an area of 46 km2 and is now governed under the Maharashtra Municipalities Act, 1965.
 The municipal council is composed of thirty-three members with three seats being reserved for women and two for scheduled castes.

 The municipal council has six committees: the standing committee, the public works committee, the education committee, the sanitation, medical and public health committee, the water-supply and drainage committee and the planning and development committee to look after the various aspects of municipal administration.
 The Chief Officer is the executive head of the municipality and is assisted by the Health Officer, the Municipal Engineer, the Octroi Superintendent, the Internal Auditor and the Chief Accountant and other ministerial staff.

 For public convenience the municipality maintains two vegetable markets, one mutton market and one fish market.
 The open-air theatre-cum-mangal Karyalaya has been constructed at a cost of about Rs.
 67,000.
 The municipality conducts one hospital and an ayurvedic dispensary.
 The veterinary dispensary is managed by the Zilla Parishad.
 Primary education has been made compulsory in the town and is conducted by the municipal school board.
 The municipality spends annually about Rs.
 4,00,000 on primary education.

 The underground drainage system has not been introduced in the town as yet.
 There are open and covered gutters and the arrangements are made by the municipal council for the removal of night-soil.
 Wells and the Pathari tank form the main sources of water-supply.
 Pumping sets have been installed on wells within the municipal area.
 The municipality maintains one fire-fighter.
 The total length of roads in the municipal limit is approximately 46 km, of which a length of about 16 km is asphalted.
 The cremation and burial places are maintained by the municipality.